JonasFocke01/dotfiles/README.md

 This is a handy list of software i use on some machines, but not all.

-- Steam (takes reeeealy long to start)
+- Steam (takes reeeealy long to start; xbps version needs further investigation.
+Is this all correct?)
+    - gtk2-engines-32bit
+    - libgcc-32bit
+    - libstdc++-32bit
+    - libdrm-32bit
+    - libglvnd-32bit
+    - mesa-dri-32bit
+    - pipewire-32bit
+    - libva-32bit
+    - libvdpau-32bit
+    - I also installed this `octoxbps cinnamon-all xdg-desktop-portal xdg-desktop-portal-gtk xdg-user-dirs xdg-user-dirs-gtk xdg-utils` but i dont know if this helps.
+Anyway, i rebooted and logged into cinnamon before it worked
 - Vesktop (Discord)
 - Spotify
 - Filelight